iraf-community/pyraf/docs/pyraf_tutorial.rst

 ``help while``, you get help on the CL while loop rather than the Python while statement.
 The login message on startup also comes directly from IRAF and may mention features not available (or superseded) in PyRAF.
-We will eventually remove some of these inconsistencies, but for the moment users will occasionally encounter such conflicts.

 There are a few features of the CL environment and CL scripts that are not yet implemented:

 Packages cannot be unloaded.
-  Currently there is no way to unload a loaded IRAF package.
+  There is no way to unload a loaded IRAF package.
 The bye command exists but does not do anything; the keep command also does nothing (effectively all modifications to loaded tasks and IRAF environment variables are kept).
-This will be added in a future version, although we are also considering alternative ways to organize the namespace of tasks and packages that may be more “Pythonic”.

 No GOTO statements in CL scripts.
-  Python does not have a goto statement, so converting CL scripts that use goto’s to Python is difficult.
-At the moment we have made no effort to do such a conversion, so CL scripts with GOTO’s raise exceptions.
+  Python does not have a :keyword:`goto` statement, so converting CL scripts that use goto’s to Python is difficult.
+We have made no effort to do such a conversion, so CL scripts with GOTO’s raise exceptions.
 GOTOs may not ever get implemented.
 Background execution is not available.
 Background execution in CL scripts is ignored.
-This will get added if there is sufficient demand.

 Error tracebacks in CL scripts do not print CL line numbers.
   When errors occur in CL scripts, the error message and traceback refer to the line number in the Python translation of the CL code, not to the original CL code.
-We plan to add the CL code itself to the error messages eventually.
-(If you want to see the Python equivalent to a CL task, use the getCode method – e.g. ``print(iraf.spy.getCode())`` to see the code for the ``spy`` task)..
+(If you want to see the Python equivalent to a CL task, use the getCode method – e.g. ``print(iraf.spy.getCode())`` to see the code for the ``spy`` task).

 The EPAR Parameter Editor